Preserving the Traditional Yaemon Flavor

 Yoshiyuki Aoki has also grown up with this attitude, and, from a young age, never once doubted that he would take on the family business: “It’s the details that make up the big picture,” he says.
 “That’s what my father always says.
 When we produce something, we put all of our energy into making each detail as good as it can be.
 We repeat the same procedures every day, without slacking on any of the details.
 In this way, we work slowly and steadily, carrying out each step to the best of our abilities.
 I think that is the most important thing.”
 When Yoshiyuki eventually takes over the company, he will inherit his father’s title and become the new Yaemon.
 Clearly, he has already inherited the Yaemon spirit.

-One of the most important steps in creating the traditional Yaemon flavour is the preparation of koji (Aspergillus oryzae), a fungus that play a key role in kick-starting the fermentation process.
+One of the most important steps in creating the traditional Yaemon flavor is the preparation of koji (Aspergillus oryzae), a fungus that plays a key role in kick-starting the fermentation process.
 According to Yaemon, the quality of the koji is one of the key factors in determining the taste of the final product.
 While many large industrial producers incubate koji at an artificially constant temperature to speed up production, Minamigura grow their koji in tune with the natural changing of the seasons, giving greater character and depth to the finished product.
-This, along with the continued use and maintenance of ancient wooden fermentation vats and their precious cultures of microorganisms, provides the essence of the Yaemon Tamari flavor.
+This, along with the continued use and maintenance of the ancient wooden fermentation vats and their precious cultures of microorganisms, provides the essence of the Yaemon Tamari flavor.

 “All we do is lay the groundwork,” says Yaemon.
 “After that, the work is done by the environment, so our role is to give nature a helping hand, by monitoring the maturation process for instance.
 This is actually quite complex.
 We produce koji all year round, so we have to work hard to consistently get the same results.
 When it’s cold, we have to monitor the temperatures at which the koji is incubated very carefully.
 When it’s hot, we have to take steps to prevent the incubation room from overheating.
 We monitor the koji constantly for 72 hours without taking our eyes off of it.
 This critical period will ultimately determine the taste and the quality of the finished product.”